Misteeps/Ease-Transitions-System/README.md

-> ### Warning
-> This branch may have a data serialization conflict with your existing ETS data files when using the editor window.
-> Please make a backup of your ETS data files before linking them to the editor window.

 # ETS - Ease Transitions System
 ETS is a tool to easily test and apply [ease](https://easings.net/en) transitions to component values in [Unity](https://unity.com/).
 Tween 2D and 3D animations quickly with a simple but powerful system that allows for user flexibility.